qVelifox/qVelifox/README.md

 ### Hey there! 👋

-I'm qVelifox.
-I'm a developer who started coding when I was 11, and since then, I've had a blast exploring everything related to programming.
-While my favorite things to build are Minecraft Bedrock add-ons and anything in web development, I just love make any idea that pops into my head.
+I've been coding since I was 11, and I've never really stopped exploring everything related to programming.
+These days I spend most of my time on <strong>web development</strong>, but I also building <strong>small apps in C#</strong>.
+I used to make a lot of Minecraft Bedrock add-ons, a bit less now, but the urge to build whatever idea pops into my head hasn't changed.

 ---